 As an expat trying to find your feet, it can be daunting trying to understand how to go about opening a bank account in Spain.
-This article aims to provide you with a good basic understanding of how to open an account, which documentation is required and the kinds of facilities on offer by the major banks in Spain.
+This article aims to provide you with a good basic understanding of how to open a Spanish bank account, which documentation is required and the kinds of facilities on offer by the major banks in Spain.

 When you live in Spain, as in any other country, you will need a bank account in order to undertake everyday transactions such as paying bills, setting up standing orders and transferring money.
 But which is the best bank in Spain for expats to provide you with the kind of services you have been accustomed to in your home country?

 Well firstly, it's important that you understand that there are two different types of banks, "Bancos" and "Cajas".
 There are approximately 50 Bancos and 120 Cajas all over Spain, but what is the difference between the two?

 Cajas de Ahorros - are state owned, are an integral part of the "local community" and often invest in local social projects.
 They generally bear the name of the Spanish region in which they operate and will normally have more branches and ATM'S in that region as well.

 Bancos - are privately owned institutions and are usually co-owned by shareholders.
 These are commonly named after the founder of the institution.

 You'll generally find you get a much better service using a local Caja rather than using one of the larger nationwide banks.

 What Documentation do I Need to Open a Bank Account in Spain?